Car 'make' and 'model' are both terms used to identify and describe vehicles.

 Other terms to describe cars include the model year, body style, and trim level.

 Understanding Car Makes

 Similarly, Hyundai and Kia are associated with Korea, which is their home country.
-Ford, Chevrolet, and Chrysler are examples of American car makers.
-Volkswagen, Fiat, Porsche, and BMW are examples of car makers located in Europe and strongly associated with Europe, despite being popular around the world.
+Ford, Chevrolet, Ram, Tesla, and Chrysler are examples of American carmakers.
+Volkswagen, Fiat, Porsche, and BMW are examples of car makers located in Europe and strongly associated with Europe, despite being popular worldwide.
 Some consumers have a strong preference for particular automakers and will only buy from that brand.

-Another thing to remember is that sometimes car makes will be made by the same company.
+Another thing to remember is that sometimes vehicle makes will be made by the same company.
 For example, Acura is the luxury brand of Honda, and Lexus is the luxury brand of Toyota.
 These vehicles are luxury cars and differ from the car models found under their parent company brands.

 Understanding Car Models

-Car model, on the other hand, refers to different types of cars found within one car brand.
+A car model, on the other hand, refers to different types of cars found within one car brand.
 Car models have distinct names within the brand to differentiate them from other vehicles in the lineup.
-Sometimes car models have specific proper names such as a GMC Yukon.
+Sometimes car models have specific proper names, such as a GMC Yukon.
 Other times, the car model might just be a number or letter or a combination such as the Audi Q3.